Yarmouth Junction station: References in popular culture

 Patches of snow still dotted the ground when 20-year-old Maren Madsen arrived by train at Yarmouth Junction in May 1892.

 She had just returned from visiting family in her native Denmark, and having returned to Yarmouth on a Sunday, there was no taxi service available.
 At the depot north of town, she set out walking along the tracks, suitcase in hand, her eyes locked on the smokestacks of the sprawling Forest Paper Co. mill complex on the Royal River.

 Just above Fourth Falls, she crossed the narrow planks of the train trestle on her hands and knees, fearful of the deep water swirling below.
 She was eager to get back to work and see old friends.

 "That's what I was aiming for," Maren Madsen Christensen wrote in her memoir, Fra Jyllands Brune Heder til Landet Over Havet (Eng: From Jutland's Brown Heather to the Land Across the Sea).
 Christensen, a native of Ølgod, Denmark, died in 1965, aged 93.
 She is buried in Yarmouth's Riverside Cemetery alongside her husband, Christian (m.
 July 3, 1894), who predeceased her by 29 years, and two of their four children: son Einar and daughter Gloria.
 (Einar served in the United States Army; Gloria in the U.S. Navy.)
 Another, daughter Marie, died after giving birth in 1919.
-She is buried in Walnut Hill Cemetery in North Yarmouth alongside her husband, Ernest Hayes Allen.
+She is buried in Walnut Hill Cemetery in North Yarmouth, Maine, alongside her husband, Ernest Hayes Allen.
 Another daughter, Thora, married Sidney Maurice Hamilton.
 They are interred in Portland's Evergreen Cemetery.